DeveloperFromUkraine/some-repo/src/avatar-group/README.md

     * Optional input.
     * When a user clicks on the view all button, the router navigates to the specified URI.
     * Use one string with a relative path.
 Do not use a routes parameter array.
+    * Use with viewAllClick to subscribe to the event before navigation.

   * @Input() viewAllAriaLabel: string
     * Optional input.